Performance Max Learning Phases: Why Campaigns Underperform at First

 The biggest trap: panic reactions

 Every single one of these actions resets the algorithm to day 0.
 This creates an endless loop: honeymoon, crash, panic, reset, honeymoon, crash.
-The campaign never gets past phase 2, and the entire budget flows into exploration — without ever reaching the exploitation phase where actual optimisation happens.
+The campaign never gets past phase 2, and the entire budget flows into exploration: without ever reaching the exploitation phase where actual optimisation happens.

 The only correct response in phase 2: do nothing.
-Look at trends no earlier than day 14 — not at individual days.
+Look at trends no earlier than day 14, not at individual days.
 Making daily decisions on PMax is like stock trading based on the 5-minute chart: technically possible, practically ruinous.

 When is a PMax campaign actually dead?

 Not every bad performance is a learning phase.
 There are clear criteria for when shutting down is the right decision.
+These criteria protect you from endlessly pumping budget into hopeless campaigns, but they only trigger after 4-6 weeks, not after 5 days.

-Hard kill criteria — one is enough
+Hard kill criteria: one is enough

 - 6+ weeks with under 30 conversions total.
 The algorithm does not have enough data to converge.
 Either the budget is insufficient, or the conversion event sits too far down the funnel.

 - CPA after 4+ weeks still over three times the target value.
-The campaign has converged — just not where you need it.
+The campaign has converged: just not where you need it.

 - 90%+ of budget flows into Display and Discover instead of Search and Shopping.
 This is the display trap: PMax uses cheap display impressions to inflate conversion numbers.